RV Leveling Blocks – Read This Before Buying

-If you’ve ever parked your RV on uneven ground, only to open your refrigerator door and have everything fall out, then you already know the importance of RV leveling blocks.
-For those of you yet to discover why an RV leveling system is important, don’t fret — we’re going to teach you everything you need to know about leveling blocks for RVs (especially before you purchase some)!
+If you’ve ever parked your RV on uneven ground and opened your refrigerator, only to have everything fall out, then you know the importance of RV leveling blocks!
+They’re a useful tool for every RVer!
+We’ll teach you everything you need to know and give you tips for leveling your rig!

 What Are Trailer Leveling Blocks?

 While some RVs have electric or hydraulic levelers, many do not.
-Thankfully, manually leveling your RV is a common solution to this issue.
-Leveling blocks work by ‘propping’ up your camper to ensure it is in an even position.
-After all, who wants to fall out of bed due to their RV leaning dangerously to one side?
+Thankfully, manually leveling your RV is a solution to this problem.
+Leveling blocks work by ‘propping’ up your camper to ensure it’s in an even position.
+After all, who wants to fall out of bed due to their RV leaning to one side?

-RV leveling blocks can often be stacked to the perfect height and they sit underneath your tires to adjust your trailer’s position.
-Having an RV leveling system in place is particularly helpful when staying at national parks or older campgrounds which haven’t been pre-leveled.
+RV leveling blocks can often be stacked to the perfect height.
+They sit underneath your tires to adjust your trailer’s position.
+Having an RV leveling system in place is particularly helpful when staying at national parks or older campgrounds that haven’t been pre-leveled.

-Even if your rig is equipped with an automatic leveling system you may need a block or two on occasion.
-Many campers carry a variety of shapes and sizes of blocks in case of emergency.
+Even if your rig is equipped with an automatic leveling system, you may want a block or two on occasion.
+Many campers carry a variety of shapes and sizes of blocks, just in case they need them.

 How to Manually Level Your RV

-Ok, so your RV doesn’t have electric or hydraulic levelers.
-That’s ok.
-This article will help you learn to level your RV the quick and easy way.
-It will also help you pick the perfect RV leveling blocks for your travels.
-Believe it or not, there is a lot of confusion online about which RV leveling blocks are best.
-Together we will look at your best options.
+So your RV doesn’t have electric or hydraulic levelers?
+That’s ok!
+We’ll go over how to use leveling blocks, and help you pick the perfect RV leveling blocks for your rig.
+There is a lot of confusion online about which RV leveling blocks are best.
+Together, we will look at your best options.

 First, let’s discover a simple way to manually level your RV.

-The goal of this process is to lift a few of your tires up on RV leveling blocks.
-If you do not have an automatic leveling system this is a good way get your trailer into an even position.
-Remember, you will always want to keep at least one tire on the ground.
+The goal is to lift a few of your tires up on RV leveling blocks.
+As you level, keep in mind that you want to keep at least one tire on the ground.

 The other tires will be adjusted to level your overall unit.
-If you plan to camp in modern RV parks most spaces have been pre-leveled and you won’t have to do much to get comfortable.
-State and national parks are a whole different story.
-These spaces can be uneven and you will want to have RV leveling blocks with you.
+If you plan to camp in modern RV parks, most spaces have been pre-leveled, and you won’t have to do much.
+State and national parks are a different story!
+These spaces can be uneven, and you will want to have RV leveling blocks with you.

 Steps:

 Step #1 Turn the engine off and set your parking brake.
-You don’t need to roll around during this process.
+You don’t want to roll around during this process!
 Make sure you are about 2 or 3 feet from where you want to end up parked for the night.

 Step #2 Step outside and examine the ground.
 How many blocks do you think you will need?
 Which side needs to be lifted?
-It might take a few tries to get it right, so make the time to think through the entire process.
+It might take a few tries to get it right, so take time to think through the entire process.

 Step #3 Put your RV leveling blocks up against the tires you intend to raise.
-If you are stacking blocks make sure to put them together like stepping legos.
+If you are stacking blocks, make sure to put them together like stepping LEGO bricks.
 You want to be able to drive up them, ramp style.

 Step #5 Evaluate your situation.
 Are you level?
 Does something need to go up or down?
-If so, you may need to back down, adjust and try again.
+You may need to back down, adjust, and try again.

 Now that you know how to level, it’s time to choose the right RV levelers for you.